Huegoxaga/notes/embedded/raspberry-pi.md

 - Linux distribution Raspberry Pi OS (previously called Raspbian) is the official OS for Raspberry Pi.
   - It is based on Debian Buster
-  - The `with ecommended software` version comes pre-installed with plenty of software for education, programming and general use.
+  - The `with recommended software` version comes pre-installed with plenty of software for education, programming and general use.
 It has Python, Scratch, Sonic Pi, Java and more.
   - the `with Desktop` version provides a desktop GUI.
   - the `lite` version contains the minimal image
   - Don't be confused with `Debian with Raspberry Pi Desktop`, It is an OS for PC or Mac, not Raspberry Pi.
-- New Out Of Box Software (NOOBS) is an easy operating system installation manager for the Raspberry Pi.
+- New Out Of Box Software (`NOOBS`) is an easy operating system installation manager for the Raspberry Pi.
 - It can even install Windows 10 IoT Core which allows it to run on Windows
 - It can run Andriod OS using Android Things platform.
 - After downloading the image the unzip error is caused by the uncompatibility of the WinRAR of Windows.
 Use `7-Zip` instead